tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 }
 ````

-## Initialization for drag and drop on areas
+## Make an element act as a target for a drag and drop gesture

 To make it possible that a drag and drop gesture is valid, we need another element that indicates,
 that the drag and gesture was a success.